Hurling: Officials

-The referee is responsible for starting and stopping play, recording the score, awarding frees, noting infractions, and issuing yellow (caution) and red (order off) penalty cards to players after offences.
+The referee is responsible for starting and stopping play, recording the score, awarding frees, noting infractions, and issuing yellow (caution) and red (sending off) penalty cards to players after offences.
 A second yellow card at the same game leads to a red card, and therefore to a dismissal.

 Linesmen are responsible for indicating the direction of line balls to the referee and also for conferring with the referee.
 The fourth official is responsible for overseeing substitutions, and also indicating the amount of stoppage time (signalled to him by the referee) and the players substituted using an electronic board.
 The umpires are responsible for judging the scoring.
 They indicate to the referee whether a shot was: wide (spread both arms), a 65 m puck (raise one arm), a point (wave white flag), or a goal (wave green flag).

 Contrary to popular belief within the association, all officials are not obliged to indicate "any misdemeanours" to the referee, but are in fact permitted to inform the referee only of violent conduct they have witnessed which has occurred without the referee's knowledge.
 A linesman or umpire is not permitted to inform the referee of technical fouls such as a "third time in the hand", where a player catches the ball for a third time in succession after soloing or an illegal pick up of the ball.
 Such decisions can only be made at the discretion of the referee.

 Injury risk

 Blunt injury to the larynx is an infrequent consequence of contact sports despite protective equipment and stringent rules.
-Hurling, one of the two national sporting games of Ireland, is seen as one of the fastest field sports on earth and only played with a facemask and helmet as protection, making injury an unavoidable feature of the game without further padding.
+Hurling, one of the two national sporting games of Ireland, is seen as one of the fastest field sports on earth and played with only a facemask and helmet as protection, making injury an unavoidable feature of the game without further padding.
 The two most common sites of injury in hurling are the fingers and the hamstrings.
-Hurling is also considered to have, "...a notable proportion of blunt scrotal trauma."
+Hurling is also considered to have "a notable proportion of blunt scrotal trauma."

 History

-Hurling is older than the recorded history of Ireland.
-It is thought to predate Christianity, having come to Ireland with the Celts.
-The earliest written references to the sport in Brehon law date from the 5th century.
-Seamus King's book A History of Hurling references oral history going back as far as 1200 BCE of the game being played in Tara, County Meath.
-Hurling is related to the games of shinty that is played primarily in Scotland, cammag on the Isle of Man and bando which was played formerly in England and Wales.
-The tale of the Táin Bó Cuailnge (drawing on earlier legends) describes the hero Cúchulainn playing hurling at Emain Macha.
-Similar tales are told about Fionn Mac Cumhail and the Fianna, his legendary warrior band.
-Recorded references to hurling appear in many places such as the fourteenth century Statutes of Kilkenny and a fifteenth-century grave slab survives in Inishowen, County Donegal.